scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Regression
 ==========

-For currently supported regression, regressors accept ``target_type="auto"`` and ``target_type="single-output"``.
-One-dimensional numeric targets resolve to single-output regression, and column vectors remain supported.
+Regressors accept ``target_type="auto"`` and ``target_type="single-output"``.
+One-dimensional numeric labels resolve to single-output regression, and column vectors are supported.

+The estimator wrapped by :class:`~skactiveml.regressor.SklearnRegressor` receives the observed labels as ``float64``, so that integer labels and the object storage that ``missing_label=None`` requires reach it as ordinary floating-point values, whereas ``include_unlabeled_samples=True`` passes the raw ``y`` on unchanged, because only its own representation holds the missing label.
+The skorch regressor casts its labels to ``float32`` in either case.

-Targets with multiple columns resolve to the recognized ``target_type="multi-output"`` semantics.
+Labels with multiple columns resolve to the recognized ``target_type="multi-output"`` semantics.
 The specification itself is valid, but regressors reject it because multi-output regression is not yet a supported capability.
-Regression target specifications always have ``classes=None``.

-A single-output regression target contains one value per sample, so ``predict`` returns an array of shape ``(n_samples,)``.
+A single-output regression label is one value per sample, so ``predict`` returns an array of shape ``(n_samples,)``.
 A wrapped estimator may instead return one prediction per sample as a column; this column is reduced to the shape required by the declared single-output target type.

-Predictions with several target columns are rejected rather than flattened.
+Predictions with several columns are rejected rather than flattened.
-Flattening them would produce ``n_samples * n_outputs`` values and would no longer preserve one target value per sample.
+Flattening them would produce ``n_samples * n_outputs`` values and would no longer preserve one label per sample.

 .. doctest::